Get exclusive member benefits & effect social change. Join Today

 For example, heroin is typically eliminated from your system faster, and symptoms will start within 12 hours of last use.
 If you’ve been on methadone, it may take a day and a half for symptoms to begin.

-Some specialists point out that recovery requires at least a period of six months of total abstinence during which the person may still experience symptoms of withdrawal.
-This is sometimes referred to as “protracted abstinence.”
+Some specialists point out that recovery requires a period of at least six months of total abstinence, during which the person may still experience symptoms of withdrawal.
+This is sometimes referred to as "protracted abstinence."
 It’s important to discuss ongoing symptoms with your healthcare provider.

 You may be asked questions about past drug use and your medical history.
 Answer openly and honestly to get the best treatment and support.

-Opiate withdrawal can be very uncomfortable, and many people continue taking these drugs to avoid unpleasant symptoms, or they try to manage these symptoms on their own.
+Opioid withdrawal can be very uncomfortable, and many people continue taking these drugs to avoid unpleasant symptoms, or they try to manage these symptoms on their own.
 However, medical treatment in a controlled environment can make you more comfortable and lead to a greater chance of success.